HKCaesar/fly-based-RSIR/readme.txt

 2. extract PCA features and gabor features.

 3. run "main.m" to retrieval.
-The PCA-50 in matsr is an example.
+The PCA-50 in MSTAR is an example.